J-Britten/MIRAGE/README.md

 7. If enabled, the logging data will also be exported as `.csv` files.
 They can be found in the `MIRAGE Unity/BenchmarkExports/` directory.
 8. The `BenchmarkAutomation` can be used to automate the Benchmark process.

+## Statistical Analysis
+The statistical analyses (benchmark and expert study) was lastly tested with the following setup:

+1. RStudio 2026.01.0
+2. R version 4.5.2
+3. Rtools45

 ## Citation

 If you use this work, please cite it as: